odow/StochOptFormat/README.md

 - Q: What happened to SMPS?

   A: SMPS is too limiting for multistage problems.
-We hope to implement a converter between SMPS and StochOptFormat at some point...
-Want to help?
+We hope to implement a converter between SMPS and StochOptFormat at some point.

 - Q: This seems catered to SDDP; I just have some scenarios.